AdobeDocs/advertising-cloud.en/help/dsp/audiences/sources/source-create.md

 1. In the [!UICONTROL Select a Type] menu, select the source type.

-   *[!UICONTROL RT-CDP]*

-     RT-CDP, for the [!DNL Adobe Real-Time Customer Data Profile](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), is the only option.
+   *[!UICONTROL RT-CDP]*:  RT-CDP, for the [!DNL Adobe Real-Time Customer Data Profile](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), is the only option.

 1. Specify the [!UICONTROL Data Visibility Level]: *[!UICONTROL Advertiser]* or *[!UICONTROL Account]*.